urosevic/stock-ticker/readme.txt

 = How to know which stock symbols to use? =

-You can use standard symbols from supported stock exchanges.
+You can use standard symbols from stock exchanges supported by AlphaVantage.co.
-To start with you can try with AAPL,MSFT,IBM,CSCO,GOOG,YHOO,AMZN (Apple Inc; Microsoft Corporation; International Business Machines Corporation; Cisco Systems, Inc.; Google Inc; Yahoo!
+For example, you can try with AAPL, MSFT, IBM, CSCO, GOOG, YHOO, AMZN (Apple Inc; Microsoft Corporation; International Business Machines Corporation; Cisco Systems, Inc.; Google Inc; Yahoo!
 Inc; Amazon.com, Inc.)
+To check if AlphaVantage.co support your preferred symbol(s), you can use *Symbol Search & Test* tool on plugin settings page to search for keysords and symbols on AlphaVantage.co directly from your WordPress dashboard.

+= Stock Exchange or Symbol I need does not work! =

+Try to find correct symbol on AlphaVantage.co by looing for it in *Symbol Search & Test* tool.
+Even try alternatives or company name.
+If that does not help, search Alpha Vantage community forum [www.alpha-vantage.community](https://www.alpha-vantage.community/)

 = How to get Dow Jones Industrial Average or other Indexes? =

-Since version 3.0.0 we use Alpha Vantage, which support Indexes.
-To get quote for index, simply add symbol as `.DJI` (or `^DJI` if you prefer).

-= How to get currency exchange rate? =

-Use Currency symbols like `EURGBP=X` to get rate of `1 Euro` = `?
-British Pounds`
+Unfortunately, AlphaVantage.co no longer supports indexes (mid-2020).
+That is why Stock Ticker no longer provide quotes for them.

 = How to get Crude Oil, Gold and other commodities? =

-Unfortunately, Alpha Vantage does not provide data for commodities (metals, energies, grains, meats, softs).
+Unfortunately, AlphaVantage.co does not support commodities (metals, energies, grains, meats, softs).
 That is why Stock Ticker can't provide quotes for them.

+= How to get currency exchange rate? =

+Use Currency exchange symbols like `EURGBP` to get rate of `1 Euro` = `?
+British Pounds` Please note, since mid-2020 AlphaVantage.co does not support anymore format `EURGBP=X` so use syntax without `=X`.

 = How to get proper stock price from proper stock exchange? =

-Enter symbol in format `EXCHANGE:SYMBOL` like `LON:FFX` for FairFX Group PLC from London Stock Exchange market.
+Enter symbol in format `EXCHANGE:SYMBOL` like `LON:LLOY` or `SYMBOL.EXCHANGE` like `LLOY.LON` for Lloyds Banking Group Plc from London Stock Exchange market.

-= Stock Exchange or Symbol I need does not work! =

-If Stock Exchange or symbol you need does not work (like `BVMF:BVMF3`), first look for your symbol on [Yahoo!
-Finance](https://finance.yahoo.com) and try to use symbol Yahoo put in parenthesys (like `BVMF3.SA` for our example, or `^BSESN` for index of Bombay Stock Exchange of India).

-If you already set proper symbol but no data got fetched from AlphaVantage, please verify that Alpha Vantage have data for your symbol.
-If they don't support symbol you need, feel free to ask AlphaVantage support to include it to their data set by community forum [www.alpha-vantage.community](https://www.alpha-vantage.community/)
+Please note that AlphaVantage.co does not provide stock data always for all existing stocks.

 = How to get descriptive title for currency exchange rates? =